 During the entire process, up to the moment when the last glazed is applied, anything can happen.
 It remains exciting until the last moment when the kiln is opened.
 If the work comes out unscathed and the glaze has melted nicely, then I am very happy.

 I was trained as a ceramist, successfully completing a 3-year course in Ceramic Techniques at the Dutch Ceramics Course in Gouda.
 I spent an additional two years doing research on glazing and hand-shaping.

 Working with clay continues to fascinate me.
 You never stop learning and you can keep pushing your limits.
-I especially like to experiment with different types of clay, invent new shapes.
-The development of my own glazes also fascinates me enormously.
+I specially like to experiment with different types of clay, inventing new shapes.
+The development of my own glazes always gives me a thrill.

-All objects I create are unique pieces of art.
+Every object I create is a unique piece of art.
 That is what makes the work so special.
-For example, if you buy a series of plates with accessories from me, you can show off a tableware that is artistic because all parts differ slightly from each other.
-Here you recognize the hand of the maker.
+For example, if you buy a series of plates with accessories from me, you can show off a set of tableware that is artistic because all parts differ slightly from each other.
+Here you can recognize the hand of the maker.

 With every purchase, you have a thing of beauty and a joy forever.